MattWallingford/NeuralRadianceFieldCodebooks/README.md

 To evaluate on Object-Navigation:
 1. Install AllenAct from https://github.com/allenai/allenact.
-2. Load the saved model from training in the previous step and load it as the visual network.
+2. Load the saved model from training in the previous step and load it as the pretrained visual network.
-3. Train the policy network on object-navigation.
+3. Train the policy network on object-navigation with default hyper-parameters.
 See AllenAct for further details on training a policy network on the Thor environment.
 We train for 200 million steps dd-ppo and default hyper-parameters.
 Novel view reconstruction can be seen visualized by running: `tensorboard --logdir <project dir>/logs/<expname>`.

 ### Logging
 Log files can be found in <project dir>/logs/<expname>.
 To visualize loss and reconstruction run `tensorboard --logdir <project dir>/logs/<expname>`

+### Acknowledgement
+This repository was based off the implementation of PixelNeRF: https://github.com/sxyu/pixel-nerf.